Stanley Donen: 1970–2003: Later works

 In 1986, Donen produced the televised ceremony of the 58th Academy Awards, which included a musical performance of the song "Once a Star, Always a Star" with June Allyson, Leslie Caron, Marge Champion, Cyd Charisse, Kathryn Grayson, Howard Keel, Ann Miller, Jane Powell, Debbie Reynolds, and Esther Williams.
 Also in 1986 Donen directed a musical sequence for an episode of the popular TV series Moonlighting and directed the music video for Lionel Richie's song "Dancing on the Ceiling", which employed the same rotating-room filming techniques that he used in "You're All the World to Me" from Royal Wedding.
 In 1989 Donen was awarded an Honorary Doctorate in Fine Arts from the University of South Carolina.
 In his commencement address, Donen stated that he thought he was unique in being the first tap dancer to be a doctor and then tap danced for the graduates.
 At around the same time Donen taught a seminar on film musicals at the Sundance Institute at the request of Robert Redford.

 In 1993, Donen was preparing to produce and direct a movie musical adaptation of Robert Louis Stevenson's Strange Case of Dr Jekyll and Mr Hyde starring Michael Jackson.
 After allegations that Jackson had molested young boys at his Neverland Ranch became a tabloid scandal, the project was abandoned.
 Later that year Donen directed the stage musical The Red Shoes (based on the Powell and Pressburger film) at the Gershwin Theatre.
 He replaced the original director Susan Schulman just six weeks before the show opened.
 It closed after four days.

-Donen's last film was the television movie Love Letters, which aired on ABC in April 1999.
+Donen's last film was the television movie Love Letters, which aired in April 1999.
 The film starred Steven Weber and Laura Linney and was based on the play by A. R. Gurney.
 Weber plays a successful U.S. Senator who finds out that his long lost love (Linney) has recently died.
 The two had only corresponded through mail over the years, and Weber remembers Linney through his collection of old love letters.
 Donen had wanted to make a theatrical film version of the play, but was unable to secure financing from any major studio and instead took the project to ABC.
 In 2002 Donen directed Elaine May's musical play Adult Entertainment starring Danny Aiello and Jeannie Berlin in Stamford, Connecticut.
 In 2004 he was awarded the Career Golden Lion at the 61st Venice International Film Festival.